 The CCA has already invested $2 billion in Washington's communities.
 The legislature directs funds generated by selling carbon allowances toward various climate mitigation and adaptation programs.
 Like many climate policies, cap-and-invest is a complex program with numerous levers and mechanisms to control the amount of money that polluters pay to offset or exchange their emissions.
 In short, it taxes our state's largest polluters per ton of CO2, then uses that money to ensure our state is preparing for climate change and reducing its emissions.

-It's not controversial to believe that If you are an industry that is responsible for creating air pollution or emitting greenhouse gases, you should be on the hook to foot the bill to clean up and reduce the impacts of those emissions.
+It's not controversial to believe that if your industry is responsible for creating air pollution or emitting greenhouse gases, you should be on the hook to foot the bill to clean up and reduce the impacts of those emissions.

 In Washington State, any voter can get an initiative on the November ballot by collecting 324,516 signatures (based on the number of votes cast for the office of Governor at the last regular state gubernatorial election).
 This can be done on a grassroots level or it can be sponsored by individuals with vast resources to pay signature gatherers to canvas our state for signatures to fund their ideological agendas.
 Brian Heywood is a hedge fund owner who moved to WA in 2010 and has spent $6-7 million of his own money to get a number of harmful initiatives, including i2117, on the ballot this November (to learn more about the other initiatives, check out Defend Washington's resources).